nithincvpoyyil/NikhanduApp/appstore-privacy.md

 # Privacy policy #
+### Last updated 22 March, 2023 ###

-Nithin Chennichery Valappil built the Nikhandu app as an Open Source app.
+`Nithin Chennichery Valappil` built the Nikhandu app as an Open Source app.
 This SERVICE is provided by Nithin Chennichery Valappil at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.